redayzarra/SleepApneaDetection/README.md

 - Say the keyword "stop" to stop data collection.

 ## License
 I have cited open source code to their authors.
-The following sections of this project are my own, but free to use under [MIT license](https://choosealicense.com/licenses/mit/).
+The following sections of this project are my own, but free to use under the [MIT license](https://github.com/redayzarra/sleep-apnea-detection/blob/master/LICENSE).

 1. Machine Learning Models
 2. Arduino command responder